taehyounpark/queryosity/docs/guide/selections.md

 ```

 :::{important}
-The mechanism for joining selections is simply that of [Basic operations](#computing-columns-operators) between columns.
+The mechanism for joining selections is provided through [Basic operations](#computing-columns-operators) between columns.
-Therefore, a joined cut/weight constitutes the first selection in a new cutflow, while its complementary decision, is discarded.
+Therefore, a joined cut/weight constitutes the first selection in a new cutflow, while its weight/cut decision, is discarded.
 These can (and should) be re-applied at any point in the new cutflow.
 :::